-- An osmoprotectant that protects corneal cells from the osmotic stress of a dry eye environment. - Several studies have demonstrated significant results on the efficacy of osmoprotectants in improving dry eye signs and symptoms (Figure 12). - Preserves the integrity of corneal and conjunctival cells by regulating inflammatory cytokines, maintaining osmotic balance and protecting against apoptosis (Mencucci et al. 2021). - Effectively controls inflammation due to the activation of the transcription factor E-boxB, responsible for the autophagy cellular degrada the autophagy cellular degradation pathway (Mencucci et al. 2021).
+An osmoprotectant that protects corneal cells from the osmotic stress of a dry eye environment.

+Several studies have demonstrated significant results on the efficacy of osmoprotectants in improving dry eye signs and symptoms (Figure 12).

+Preserves the integrity of corneal and conjunctival cells by regulating inflammatory cytokines, maintaining osmotic balance and protecting against apoptosis (Mencucci et al. 2021).

+- Effectively controls inflammation due to the activation of the transcription factor E-boxB, responsible for the autophagy cellular degradation pathway (Mencucci et al. 2021).

-Figure 11: Studies examining the role of hyaluronic acid (HA) alone and in combination with HP-guar and CMC in improving dry eye symptoms and signs (Kim et al. 2019; Rangarajan et al. 2015; Simmons et al. 2015).
+toms (

-Trehalose and HA [Thealoz Duo (Laboratoires Thea, Clermont Ferrand, France)]
+Trehalose and HA [Thealoz® Duo (Laboratoires Thea, Clermont Ferrand, France)]

-MC and HA
+CMC and HA

-- A randomised study showed that a single drop of Thealoz[®] Duo improved the thickness of the tear film for at least 4 hours (6 times longer than HA alone) [Shmidl et al, 2015] - In a clinical study, patients with moderate to severe DED who received Thealoz® Duo were symptom-free after 84 days, with significant improvements in blurred vision, stinging and itching compared to HA alone [Chiambaretta et al, 2017].
+A randomised study showed that a single drop of Thealoz[®] Duo improved the thickness of the tear film for at least 4 hours (6 times longer than HA alone) [Shmidl et al, 2015].

+In a clinical study, patients with moderate to severe DED who received Thealoz[®] Duo were symptom-free after 84 days, with significant improvements in blurred vision, stinging and itching compared to HA alone IChiambaretta et al. 20171.

-Figure 12: Various studies examining the efficacy of HA together with trehalose in improving dry eye signs and symptoms (Chiambaretta et al. 2017; Fond et al. 2018; Hernandez - In a randomised study, two groups of subjects with moderate to severe DED received a mixture of HA and trehalose (Thealoz® Duo) and of HA, trehalose and carbomer (HTC-gel, Thealoz® Duo Gel) and both demonstrated improvement in signs and symptoms of DED (Fondi et al, 2018).
+Figure 12: Various studies examining the efficacy of HA to-

+gether with trehalose in improving dry eye signs and symp-

+In a randomised study, two groups of subjects with moderate to severe DED received a mixture of HA and trehalose (Thealoz[®] Duo) and of HA, trehalose and carbomer (HTC-gel, Thealoz[®] Duo Gel) and both demonstrated improvement in signs and symptoms of DED (Fondi et al, 2018).

-Tear replacement is a predominant therapeutic approach for DED with alternative topical formulations being applied which are divided in two main categories; preserved and preservative-free eye drops.
+Tear replacement is a predominant therapeutic approach for DED with alternative topical formulations approach for DED with alternative topical formulations being applied which are divided in two main categories; preserved and preservative-free eye drops.